dimpu47/tf-gke-demo/README.md

 This repository provides a demo of using OpenTofu to deploy resources on Google Kubernetes Engine (GKE).
 The demo highlights key steps and configurations required for setting up a GKE cluster using Terraform and managing it effectively.

+> CAUTION:  This repository uses [git-crypt](https://www.agwa.name/projects/git-crypt/) to store sensitive information.
+Please reach out if you need access to decrypt secrets in this repo.

 ## Prerequisites

 You should have following tools installed on your system: